-High level of ionized calcium in the blood can indicate:
+If you have a high level of ionized calcium in your blood, it can indicate:

-- multiple myeloma (cancer of the plasma cells, a type of white blood cell that produces infection-fighting antibodies)
+- multiple myeloma, which is cancer of the plasma cells (a type of white blood cell that produces antibodies)

-- Paget’s disease (disorder that results in deformity due to abnormal bone destruction and growth)
+- Paget’s disease, which is a disorder that results in deformity due to abnormal bone destruction and growth

-- tuberculosis (potentially fatal disease caused by the bacterium Mycobacterium tuberculosis which normally attacks the lungs)
+- tuberculosis, which is a potentially life-threatening disease caused by the bacterium Mycobacterium tuberculosis

 - certain kinds of tumors